Sunday, December 21, 2025

 On 7th December 2025, reporters Sazali Abdul Aziz and Kimberly Kwek from the Straits Times wrote a “Big Question” article: Is Forrest Li’s $2m bonus for the Lions good or bad for Sport?

 Let me say one thing at the start.
 More funding in any sport is a positive thing.
 It is even more crucial in an ultra-competitive sport like football.
 Football globally receives more funding than possibly all the other sports combined, and the countries around Singapore outspend us by a significant factor bar countries like Myanmar, Laos, and Cambodia.
-Funding in football has gone into sharpening every single bit of advantage that can be eked out – facilities, programs, sports science and diet, structure and organisation of clubs, pay etc. This money comes from both the government and private sources.
-To compete, more money will help Singapore do the same.
+Funding in football has gone into sharpening every single bit of advantage that can be eked out – facilities, programs, sports science and diet, structure and organisation, pay etc. More money will help Singapore compete.

 Motivation and Money in Sport